HomeLists › Dark Kitchens & Foodtech

 Masterestaurant 2026 Verdict: For most operators running fewer than 3 virtual brands with an average ticket below $10 USD, shared cloud kitchens win in the first 18 months: fixed rent of $400–$900 USD/month versus $4,000–$12,500 USD in own-kitchen setup reduces breakeven by 38% and frees working capital.
 Own kitchens only outperform shared spaces when monthly gross sales consistently exceed $9,000 USD for at least three months and you run ≥4 brands sharing ingredients — cutting food cost to 24%–27% versus the 29%–32% typical in shared setups.
 The mistake Diego F. Parra and Masterestaurant see most often: operators build their own kitchen at month six on impulse, before validating demand, and burn $6,000–$12,500 USD in construction, equipment and deposits that could have funded marketing and concept testing.

-The shared-vs-own decision is not philosophical; it is mathematical.
-The shared model eliminates upfront equipment investment ($0 vs $4,000–$12,500 USD), transfers maintenance risk to the space operator, and allows scaling or exit in 30–90 days.
-The own model delivers full process control, the ability to run multiple brands from one internal shared kitchen, and a food cost up to 5 percentage points lower through volume purchasing.
-The Masterestaurant method sets the crossover threshold at $9,000 USD in sustained monthly gross sales for at least three consecutive months.
+No philosophy here, just arithmetic.
+Go shared, and you erase upfront equipment cost ($0 versus $4,000–$12,500 USD), hand maintenance risk to the space operator, and keep the option to scale or exit in 30–90 days.
+Build your own, and you get full process control plus room to run several brands out of one internal kitchen.
+Food cost, on top of that, comes in up to 5 points lower through volume buying.
+Masterestaurant sets that crossover threshold at $9,000 USD in sustained monthly gross sales, held for three consecutive months at minimum.

 Side-by-side comparison